 Management Techniques:

-Mechanical - small plants may be removed by hand pulling or digging prior to seed set, taking care to remove the entire taproot.
+Mechanical: Small plants may be removed by hand pulling or digging prior to seed set, taking care to remove the entire taproot.

-Chemical - apply a selective foliar spray application of glyphosate-based herbicide prior to seed set.
+Chemical: Apply a selective foliar spray application of glyphosate-based herbicide prior to seed set.
 Always consult and follow the herbicide product label.